tinkerborg/homeassistant-invisoutlet/README.md

 ## Setup

+Use **Add Integration → InvisOutlet**, which asks whether the outlet is already on your network:

-Once installed, your outlets are discovered automatically over the network — you'll see them show up under **Settings → Devices & Services** ready to add.
-If you'd rather add one by hand, use **Add Integration → InvisOutlet** and enter its IP address.
+- **Already on the network** — it's discovered automatically under **Settings → Devices & Services**, or add it by IP address.
+- **New or factory reset** — from the HomeAssistant mobile app, follow the prompts to hand the outlet your network credentials over Bluetooth so it can join.

 Everything else — the sensors, lights, config, firmware entities — appears on the device page.
 Aura effects are added from the hub's **+ Add Aura Effect** button.